Stefch86/solid-jekyll/_projects/2014-04-18-best-market.markdown

 #### Query a database with SQL to track customer satisfaction
 BestMarket, a company in the retail industry.
 The company aims to use customer return and feedback data to enhance the quality of its store network.

+Steps of the mission :
+ - Rephrase the requirements from the Customer Service Lead
+ - Load the databases into SQLite database management system
+ - Write the SQL queries to address the questions from the Customer Service Lead.
+Consider 2 additional indicators to the analyses
+ - Draft technical documentation
+ - Prepare a report with results of analyses in order to present to Customer Service Lead

 ---
 #### Assessed Skills